Our Story

-For well into the 20th century, Los Angeles was the only major city in the United States without a resident opera company.
+For most of the 20th century, Los Angeles was the only major city in the United States without a resident opera company.
 Today, it is a vibrant, international opera capital.

 In the early 1980s, Los Angeles was undergoing a cultural renaissance as the city prepared to host the Olympics.
 As part of the 1984 festivities, audiences at the Dorothy Chandler Pavilion had had their first taste of opera on a world-class level during the Olympic Arts Festival, with three touring productions from London’s Royal Opera: Turandot starring Gwyneth Jones and Plácido Domingo, Peter Grimes with Jon Vickers and The Magic Flute with Thomas Allen as Papageno.